RbtAct: Rebuttal as Supervision for Actionable Review Feedback Generation: Additional Analyses

 \subsection{Severity and Paper-Strength Analyses.}

 We further analyze whether rebuttal-derived supervision over-emphasizes minor issues and whether gains vary with paper strength.
-We studies (i) issue \emph{severity} using a perspective-based proxy and shows that our training signal substantially covers major issues that are often defended, and (ii) the relationship between paper strength (OpenReview ratings) and actionability improvements.
+We study (i) issue \emph{severity} using a perspective-based proxy and show that our training signal substantially covers major issues that are often defended, and (ii) the relationship between paper strength (OpenReview ratings) and actionability improvements.